 Figure 4.2.2-1: Radiated reference points for RF repeater type 2-O

-4.2.2A Network controlled Repeater type 2-O
+4.2.2A NCR type 2-O

 For NCR type 2-O, the radiated characteristics for NCR-Fwd and NCR-MT are defined over the air (OTA), where the operating band specific radiated interface is referred to as the Radiated Interface Boundary (RIB).
 Radiated requirements are also referred to as OTA requirements.
 The (spatial) characteristics in which the OTA requirements apply are detailed for each requirement.

-For NCR type 2-O, the NCR-MT conducted RF requirements are applied at the BS side RIB for the configuration in normal operating conditions.
+For NCR type 2-O, the NCR-MT radiated RF requirements are applied at the BS side RIB for the configuration in normal operating conditions.

-Figure 4.2.2-1A: Radiated reference points for network controlled repeater type 2-O
+Figure 4.2.2-1A: Radiated reference points for NCR type 2-O

 NOTE 1: the NCR-MT and NCR-Fwd may have the same or separate RIB